Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Introduction

-The remainder of the paper is structured as follows.
-Section 2 provides background on Croatia’s public debt trends and its exposure to natural disasters.
+The remainder of the paper proceeds as follows.
+Section 2 covers public debt trends in Croatia and Slovenia and their exposure to natural disasters.
 Section 3 outlines the methodology, including the debt dynamics model and data sources.
-Section 4 presents the results under the baseline and disaster scenarios, as well as a stochastic risk analysis.
-Section 5 concludes with key findings, policy implications for fiscal sustainability, and suggestions for future research.
+Section 4 presents results under the baseline and disaster scenarios, the stochastic risk analysis, and the robustness exercise on the inflation and interest rate channels.
+Section 5 concludes with key findings, policy implications, and directions for future research.